 The article said it best: “The Patriots’ best player likes to be coached the hardest.”

 The reason this is such a good lesson for business is that I coach and work with “players” – leaders – all the time.
-And what I find is that the ones who grow the most are the ones who are open to being coaching.
+And what I find is that the ones who grow the most are the ones who are most open to being coached.

 This contrasts sharply with those who insist on doing it their own way; those who remain stubborn and think they have it all figured out.
 While many of these leaders are talented, smart, intuitive, and even motivated, what they lack is a willingness to take a step back and consider possibly better way.